pandeysudip/Weather-Data-Analysis/README.md

 ### Part II - VacationPy

-Used weather data to plan future vacations.
-Used jupyter-gmaps and the Google Places API for this part.
+Used weather data to plan future vacations using jupyter-gmaps and the Google Places API for this part.

 * Created a heat map that displays the humidity for every city from Part I.